Skip to main content

 Share

 The Institute of Microelectronics of Barcelona (IMB-CNM-CSIC) is the second center in Catalonia for investment raised by spin-offs created in the 2016-2025 period.
 With 124 million euros, the IMB-CNM leads in research excellence and its transfer to society, contributing to the generation of industrial fabric and solutions for societal challenges.
+In addition, the cutting-edge research on ultra-resistant radiation dosimeters for FLASH radiotherapy stands out as one of the year's impactful scientific advances.

 This information comes from the Bioregion Report 2025, prepared by BioCat and focused on new business models in the life sciences and health sector.
-The centers in the ranking are: the Catalan Institut of Nanoscience and Nanotechnology (ICN2), with 136 million euros; the IMB-CNM; the Centre for Genomic Regulation (CRG), with 80 million; the Institute for Biomedical Research (IRB), with 74 million; and the Institut d'Investigacions Biomèdiques August Pi i Sunyer (IDIBAPS), with 52 million.
+The centers in the ranking (page 19) are: the Catalan Institut of Nanoscience and Nanotechnology (ICN2), with 136 million euros; the IMB-CNM; the Centre for Genomic Regulation (CRG), with 80 million; the Institute for Biomedical Research (IRB), with 74 million; and the Institut d'Investigacions Biomèdiques August Pi i Sunyer (IDIBAPS), with 52 million.

 The study analyzes Catalonia's capabilities and puts numbers on the trends of the ecosystem: there are 94 research institutions in the field and 1,650 companies dedicated to the sector, 141 of which are spin-offs.
 It is one of the most dynamic hubs in Europe, growing by 8.3% compared to the previous year and contributing 7.6% of Catalonia's GDP.